 In 2026, building a website without touching code is genuinely possible, and the tools for doing it have never been better.
 But 'no-code' covers a wide spectrum.
 WordPress has more plugins than any platform on earth but requires a developer for anything beyond basic configuration.
 Webflow gives designers direct control over CSS behaviour through a visual canvas that produces genuinely clean code.
 Framer is the new entrant that has taken the design community by storm with its React-based component system and beautiful output.
 Choosing among them is not a matter of which has more features.
 It is a matter of which tool fits your background, your client's needs, and your long-term maintenance expectations.

 This comparison is for people who are genuinely deciding between these three platforms: freelancers, in-house designers, startup founders, and small agency owners who need a clear framework for choosing.
-We will cover pricing, SEO capability, learning curve, CMS power, design freedom, and the specific situations where each tool beats the others decisively.
+We will cover pricing, SEO capability, learning curve, CMS power, design freedom, performance, migration pain, and the specific situations where each tool beats the others decisively.

 "A website builder is not just a tool.
 It is a commitment.
 The platform you choose determines how you will spend your next three years managing, updating, and extending your online presence."